aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/initialize-sdk-api/_index.md

 ### **HtmlApi class**

 An **HtmlApi** class is a common SDK facade of all HTML functionality that provides wrapper methods of Aspose.HTML Cloud REST API.
 Before starting to call the Aspose.HTML Cloud SDK functionality, you must create an HtmlApi class instance.
-This object is a main SDK entry point, it accepts user data needed for authentication and some optional parameters.
+This object is a main SDK entry point; it accepts user data needed for authentication and some optional parameters.

 The HtmlApi class provides:
- - a group of constructors provides various ways of API setup concerning user credentials, API services (if they are different from the default) and some other parameters, such as HTTP connection timeout.
+ - a group of constructors provides various ways of API setup concerning user credentials, API services (if they are different from the default) and some other parameters, such as HTTP connection timeout;
  - a group of synchronous and asynchronous conversion methods that work with various data sources, such as local files, files in the cloud storage, web pages.
 The supported source file types are: HTML (including HTML pages with local resources in ZIP archive), MHTML, ePub, Markdown.
-The supported output formats the source files can be converted to are: PDF, XPS, JPEG, BMP, PNG, GIF, TIFF.
+The supported output formats the source files can be converted to are: PDF, XPS, JPEG, BMP, PNG, GIF, TIFF;
  - an entry point of the cloud storage access API.

 ### **ConfigurationBuilder class**